 There are some slippery little suckers on the odd menu too.
 Eating dojo nabe won’t appeal to everyone but if you’re game to try some cooked loaches (similar to eel), you’ll find the dish being served at Dozeu Iidaya.
 Otherwise for something a little more familiar (and stomachable), sit down for a fried pork cutlet at Tonkatsu Yutaka or deep-fried battered vegetables at Tempura Tensuzu.

-For die-hard foodie fans, this 2-hour Asakusa Food Hunt offers a unique cultural experience you are unlikely to encounter on your own!
+For die-hard foodie fans, this Asakusa evening tour offers a unique cultural experience you are unlikely to encounter on your own!

 THE BEST BARS IN ASAKUSA & AKIHABARA